chadbaldwin/chadbaldwin.github.io/_posts/2024-07-30-everythings-a-case-statement.md

 A sample usage of `CHOOSE` is `CHOOSE(x.ColA,'Foo','Bar','Baz')`.

-For those who aren't famliar with using `CHOOSE`, basically this is saying...if `x.ColA` is 1 then return "Foo", if `x.ColA` is 2 then return "Bar", etc.
+For those who aren't familiar with using `CHOOSE`, basically this is saying...if `x.ColA` is 1 then return "Foo", if `x.ColA` is 2 then return "Bar", etc.

 If I were to ask you how this gets translated into a `CASE` statement...you might think it looks like this: